srujeeth87/Devops_Assignment_Aqua/README.md

 - Cleanup in post stage

 Jenkins agent should have :
-  - the Docker to be installed
+  - the Docker installed
- - and use valid Docker Hub credentials via withCredentials in Manage Jenkins Field
+ - and to use valid Docker Hub credentials via withCredentials in Manage Jenkins Field

 ---